How to link a database to a Git repository

 Work with a local Git repository

-1. Create an empty folder on the disk of your computer where the local repository will be stored.
+1. Create two empty folders on the disk of your computer where the local repository will be stored.

 2. Start Windows Command Prompt (CMD).